57ave/miniBrutforcer/README.md

 # miniBrutforcer
-bruteforcer implementation in go using goroutine
+a poc for bruteforcer implementation in go using goroutine

 ### Server
   A http server is provided just :